 This instruction also should be modified when a public employee alleges an adverse employment action based on the employee’s refusal to enter into an unconstitutional prior restraint, limiting the public employee’s right to speak as a private citizen on a matter of public concern.
 See Barone v.
 City of Springfield, 902 F.3d 1091, 1101-06 (9th Cir.
 2018).

 “Although the [Supreme] Court first applied this framework to government employees, it extended its application to retaliation cases brought by government contractors because ‘the similarities between government employees and government contractors with respect to this issue are obvious.’”
 Riley’s Am.
 Heritage Farms, 32 F.4th at 720 (quoting Bd. of Cnty.
-Comm’rs, Wabaunsee Cnty., Kan. v.
+Comm’rs v.
 Umbehr, 518 U.S. 668, 674 (1996)).
 Moreover, the Ninth Circuit has extended this framework “to a range of situations where ‘the relationship between the parties is analogous to that between an employer and employee,’” including cases involving “a business vendor operating under a contract with the government for weatherization services,” “a domestic violence counselor employed by a private company that performed counseling services for a municipal court,” and “a volunteer probation officer.”
 Id. at 720-21.
 The Ninth Circuit has also extended this framework to a case in which a school district relied on a private company to provide educational services for public school students.
 Id. at 722.

 This instruction does not apply to restrictions on the speech of elected officials because “an elected official’s speech is protected regardless [of] whether the official is speaking ‘as a citizen upon a matter of public concern.’”
 See Boquist v.
 Courtney, 32 F.4th 764, 780 (9th Cir.
 2022) (quoting Garcetti, 547 U.S. at 418).

 After a plaintiff establishes the first three steps, he or she has made out a prima facie case, and at step four the burden shifts to the government “to show that ‘under the balancing test established by Pickering, [the government’s] legitimate administrative interests outweigh the employee’s First Amendment rights.’”
-Moser v.
-Las Vegas Metro.
-Police.
-Dept., 984 F.3d 900, 906 (9th Cir.
-2021) (quoting Eng, 552 F.3d at 1071) (holding the government failed to satisfy its step four burden because it did not produce any evidence indicating the speech at issue caused or would cause disruption). “[T]he Pickering balancing test is a legal question, but its resolution often entails underlying factual disputes that need to be resolved by a fact-finder.”
+Moser, 984 F.3d at 906 (quoting Eng, 552 F.3d at 1071) (holding the government failed to satisfy its step four burden because it did not produce any evidence indicating the speech at issue caused or would cause disruption). “[T]he Pickering balancing test is a legal question, but its resolution often entails underlying factual disputes that need to be resolved by a fact-finder.”
 Id. at 911 (quoting Eng, 552 F.3d at 1071).

-Revised November 2024
+Revised June 2025